 2015 to Present : Presently we are living in the United States.
 We are maintaining our partnerships with the local churches in both the U.S. and Haiti.
 We are leveraging our network of relationships to meet specific needs in the Anse du Clerc region and Jacmel.
 We have begun organizing to build our first 10 houses and recently purchase 10 donkeys to replace the animals lost in Hurricane Matthew in 2016 for families living in Bwanef, a remote mountain village in Western Haiti.

-I recently resigned from my position as an IT engineer working for the U.S. Air Force to move to Texas with my wife to support the relief effort there.
-We established an office in Pasadena, Texas October 2017.
-We expect to be in Texas for the next 2 to 3 years.
+I resigned from my position as an IT engineer working for the U.S. Air Force to move to Texas with my wife to support the relief effort there.
+We established a presence in Pasadena, Texas October 2017.
+We expect to be in Texas until the Lord move us on.

 If you would like to contribute towards the support of the Elgin's, visit the Donate page.